 $ 369.95 – $ 449.95 depending on the zipper setup

 O’Neill’s Hyperfreak 4/3 Wetsuit is a premium wetsuit that combines lightweight and flexible performance with ultimate insulation.
 Tested and declared by Stab Mag as “the most stretchy and comfortable suit of 2019,” the Hyperfreak delivers the warmth of a 4/3 with the comfort of a 2-mil.
 This wetsuit is a must for those who loathe the stiff and thick 4/3s of our dark not-as-techy wetsuit past (so basically everyone).
-Available in a Comp Zipperless (the stretchiest), Chest Zip, and Hooded Chest Zip.
-Use promo code ‘LUSHPALM’ for 12% off your wetsuit.
+Available in a Comp Zipperless (the stretchiest) and Chest Zip.

 Billabong’s 5/4 Furnace Chest Zip Wetsuit is their top-shelf coldest-water wetsuit designed to keep you warmer for longer.
 Made with eco-conscious and recycled materials, the wetsuit combines lightweight, high-stretch fabrics with 100% externally welded seams and a seamless back panel for ultimate performance in super cold temps.